knewzen/PieBotCode/README.md

 # When will PieBot have nsfw commands?
 NEVER.
 I will never add nsfw commands.
 So please stop asking for commands like p.ornhub.
 Just stop.
 It's a no.
 # Want to give us ideas?
-Either send the idea via p.contact or suggest it in "PieBot's Oven" which you can join here: *add discord invite link*
+Either send the idea via p.contact or suggest it in "PieBot's Oven" which you can join here: https://discord.gg/PXAuQyG
 # Why did you name it PieBot anyways?
 Because I noticed that there was no bot called PieBot in all of the discord bot lists, so guess what...
 I made it!
 # Who is the creator?